12.1.1 Bill Of Materials Overview

 The Standard report will print/display the way you selected it to be.
 If you have custom created your reports, then you can print/display them using the Custom report option.

-Whenever you run an exploded costed BOM Report with a quantity greater than 1, pc/MRP will automatically recalculate the last PO, Average, or Standard cost of that BOM and place the new figure in inventory if Option 61 is set to ‘YES’.
+Whenever you run an exploded costed BOM Report, pc/MRP will automatically recalculate the average or standard cost of that BOM and place the new figure in inventory.

 PIC Lists are used by stock room personnel to print out the parts required for an assembly or sub-assembly.